bnkcodes/bnkcodes/README.md

 ---

-## 👋 About Me
+# 👨‍💻 About Me

 I'm Bruno Neckel, a **Senior Full Stack Engineer** from Foz do Iguaçu, Brazil.
-With 5 years of professional experience, I specialize in building robust applications using modern JavaScript/TypeScript technologies across the stack.
+With 5+ years of experience, I specialize in building scalable applications using modern JavaScript/TypeScript across the entire stack.

-Currently pursuing my degree in **Information Systems at [FIAP](https://www.fiap.com.br)** while expanding my skills with **Go** and cloud technologies.
-Passionate about clean architecture and performance optimization.
+Currently pursuing my **Information Systems** degree at [FIAP](https://www.fiap.com.br) while expanding my expertise in Go and cloud-native technologies.
+Advocate for clean code and performance-driven development.

 ---